Yottaa/e-comet-heroku/addon-doc.md

 ### Sign up a new Yottaa account

-To provision a new Yottaa account for your site, you can run the `heroku addons:add` command with following parameters
+To provision a new Yottaa account for your site, you can run the `heroku addons:add` command and then update your email and site URL settings through add-on dashboard (coming soon).

+Or you can run the `heroku addons:add` command with following optional parameters

 `first_name`: Account owner's first name